DICE-UNC/jargon/README.md

 # Jargon

-The official iRODS client library for Java applications.
+The iRODS client library for Java.

 ## Requirements